a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 	</T3locallang>

-A more comfortable way to translate fields in the backend is planned for version 2.0 of the extension. (`Backend module: Translatable fields <http://forge.typo3.org/issues/58540>`_)

 How to render the content of an RTE field?
 ------------------------------------------

-You have to enclose the RTE field with the format.html ViewHelper to get the HTML tags of the RTE rendered.
+You have to enclose the RTE field with the format.html view helper to get the HTML tags of the RTE rendered.

 ::